GeorgeIvlev/BIOSaurus/README.md

-# BIOSaurus
+# BIOSaurus 🦖

 A minimal 64-bit x86 kernel written in C and Assembly.
-It boots from a custom stage1 + stage2 bootloader, switches the CPU into long mode, and jumps into a freestanding C kernel with VGA text output.
+It boots from a custom stage1 + stage2 bootloader, switches the CPU into long mode, and jumps into a freestanding C kernel.

 ---

 ## ✨ Features

 - Stage 1 boot sector (512 bytes) to load stage 2
-- Stage 2 bootloader:
+- Stage 2 bootloader ( 2048 bytes fixed ):
   - Switches to protected mode → long mode (x86_64)
   - Sets up page tables and GDT
   - Copies kernel binary into memory at `0x00100000`
   - Clears `.bss` before calling the kernel entry
-- Freestanding C kernel:
+- Basic C kernel:
   - Writes directly to VGA text buffer at `0xB8000`
-  - Minimal VGA console with `clear`, `putc`, `print`
-  - Example kernel entry (`_kernel`) printing `"Hello, kernel world!"`
+  - Example kernel entry (`_kernel`)
+  - Basic interrupts implementation
+  - Basic support for PIC keyboard driver and PIC mouse driver ( not working right now )
+  - Switch to VGA pixel mode ( 320x200 ) with bytes send to gpu registers

 ---